tianjiqx/Readings/reading_list/paper_reading_list.md

 - [x] MapReduce: Simplified Data Processing on Large Clusters
 - [ ] The Google File System
 - [ ] Bigtable: A Distributed Storage System for Structured Data
+- [ ] Anna: A KVS For Any Scale
+- [ ] Eliminating Boundaries in Cloud Storage with Anna

 ## 3 transcation